Comparison

 Different size of tool for a different shape of buyer.

 ProductLobster isn't enterprise search.
-It isn't a whole-company knowledge graph.
-It isn't a two-week integration project.
+It isn't a whole-company Work AI platform.
+It isn't a sales-led enterprise rollout.

 It's a solo-to-small-team workflow surface with a product-specific compounding brain, sized for the business running product work alongside building.

-We integrate with horizontal Company Brain platforms when it makes sense (they can be source feeds into your Product Brain) but they're not the same shape of tool.
+We integrate with horizontal Work AI platforms when it makes sense (they can be source feeds into your Product Brain) but they're not the same shape of tool.
 They answer different questions for different buyers.

 Try the right-sized tool.